-Having future foresight is key to developing a winning corporate strategy.
+Having foresight is key to developing a winning corporate strategy.
 But between sifting through a sea of data, navigating unpredictable events like the pandemic, and keeping up with the pace of technological innovation, knowing what to keep an eye out for can be challenging.

-  Fueling this demand for information is the need to quickly synthesize patterns and trends to enable faster decision making across the entire organization.
+Fueling this demand for information is the need to quickly synthesize patterns and trends to enable faster decision-making across the entire organization.
 From an operational perspective, data is essential in driving supply chain efficiencies.
 Visibility into inventory, distribution, and production goes a long way in protecting a company's bottom line.

-  Supply chain issues will remain a hot button area for businesses across industries for the foreseeable future.
+Supply chain issues will remain a hot-button area for businesses across industries for the foreseeable future.
 We’ve touched on this throughout this blog, as trends, like most things, are interconnected and influence and impact one another.

 As businesses strive to optimize supply chain operations to satisfy consumer demand, they are using all the tools at their disposal.
-That means investing in data to facilitate the acquisition and implementation of automation, AI, and machine learning technologies to conducting M&As in adjacent sectors to remove barriers to resources.
+That means investing in data to facilitate the acquisition and implementation of automation, AI, and machine learning technologies to conduct M&As in adjacent sectors to remove barriers to resources.

 To truly move beyond a reactive state, leaders will need to start focusing on producing the next disruption rather than waiting for it.
 As a result, companies will be relying more heavily on data and market research to compete effectively, not just with adjacent businesses, but with uncontrollable factors such as climate change as well.

 This is especially true at a time when visibility, tracing, and sustainability are becoming central themes for supply chain leaders.
 As a result, ESG projects, although not a top priority at the start of the year, will continue to increase in the future.

 Digitization has been an ongoing trend, but the pandemic put it into overdrive.
 Companies that did not have technology as a priority had to quickly pivot and reevaluate their stance on the tech and tools they use.